SahilMahale/Booking-App/README.md

 # OishiDes (_oh-ee-shee des_)
-A SPA that helps manage a boutique restaurant and book customer tables, built use Go, TS, and react.
+A SPA that helps manage a boutique restaurant and book tables for customers, built use Go, TS, react and vite.

 ## Development